tno-ssi-lab/eudi-deployment/README.md

 # eudi component deployment
 This repository contains the 'docker-compose.yml' files to deploy eudi components for verifying and issuing

+## NOTE
+Please clone the `eudi-app-ios-wallet-ui` repo, switch to the `demo` branch and use that version of the wallet app.
+No special modifications were made to the wallet, but this is the latest version of the wallet that has been confirmed to be compatible.

 ## Quickstart
 1. Clone this repo
 2. Clone the `eudi-web-server`, `eudi-srv-web-verifier-endpoint-23220-4-kt` and `eudi-srv-web-issuing-eudiw-py`  repos and place them in this repo's directory.
 For all of these repos please switch to the `demo` branch.